pagarme/react-scripts-former-kit-dashboard/template/README.md

 ## What's included

-The template bootstrapped by this scripts should give you the base for building higly customizable dashboards very quickly using [FormerKit](https://github.com/pagarme/former-kit) as the React UI component library.
+The template bootstrapped by this scripts should give you the base for building highly customizable dashboards very quickly using [FormerKit](https://github.com/pagarme/former-kit) as the React UI component library.

 It has the following scaffold: